KDE/documentation-docs-kdenlive-org/effects_and_compositions/audio_effects/channels/audio_pan.rst

    * - **End**
      - Float
-     - Then ending value of the audio position
+     - The ending value of the audio position

    * - **Channel**
      - Integer